Have you ever wondered what a coach holiday driver does?

 Some holiday companies provide porterage for guests, meaning your luggage is delivered to your bedroom.
 The first stage of this journey is the luggage being unloaded from the coach by the driver.
 Imagine 45 main suitcases plus hand luggage and that’s a lot of luggage that needs moving.

 Most hotels will pick up the luggage from the coach but some will only take it once it is inside the hotel.
-That means the coach holiday driver has to actually take all the luggage into the hotel as well.
+That means the coach holiday driver has to take all the luggage into the hotel as well.
 That can be very tiring after a long day of driving.

 Departing hotels means all the luggage needs loading again and many drivers prefer to do this before breakfast.
 This gives them a chance to change their clothes after the physical effort of loading luggage rather than being uncomfortable for the rest of the day driving.
 It also gives them a chance to catch their breath after all that effort too.